If generative AI is the answer, what is the question?: Overview of Generative AI

 where $M = \tfrac{1}{2}(P+Q)$ is the mixture distribution.
 Of course if $G_\theta$ also had infinite model capacity then the minimum would be achieved at $p_\theta = p_{\text{real}}$ in which case the optimal discriminator would just be $D^\star(\bx) = \tfrac{1}{2}$.

-However, in practice, neither $G_\theta$ nor $G_\phi$ have infinite capacity and optimization proceeds by alternating between updates to $\theta$ and $\phi$.
+However, in practice, neither $G_\theta$ nor $D_\phi$ has infinite capacity and optimization proceeds by alternating between updates to $\theta$ and $\phi$.
 The dynamics of these alternating updates can be unstable.
 GANs can also suffer from a problem known as \emph{mode collapse} where the generator only produces a limited variety of samples instead of sampling over the full data generating distribution.
 Despite these limitations, GANs were very popular for generating samples, especially images, as they produced more realistic samples with better perceptual qualities compared to VAEs and normalizing flows.
 Numerous variants of GANs exist including ones that replace the JS divergence with other distance measures over probability distributions such as Wasserstein distance.

 To summarize, GANs break with the maximum likelihood paradigm entirely, formulating the problem as a two-player game between generator and discriminator.
-While groundbreaking in terms of sample quality, their limitations included lack of explicit likelihoods and training instability.
+While groundbreaking in terms of sample quality, their limitations include the lack of explicit likelihoods and well-known training instabilities.
+Several variants, such as Wasserstein GAN (WGAN)~\cite{arjovsky2017wasserstein} and Least-Squares GAN (LS-GAN)~\cite{mao2017least}, modify the divergence or loss function to improve stability and mitigate mode collapse.
 This sets the stage for the most recent family of generative models, diffusion models, which combine likelihood-based training with remarkable sample quality and training stability.